-To understand Bitcoin which is the mother of cryptocurrency, we can break down the word “cryptocurrency” into its two parts: “crypto” and “currency”.
+To understand Bitcoin which is the mother of cryptocurrency, we can break down the word “cryptocurrency” into two parts: “crypto” and “currency”.

 Crypto is cryptography which is the idea of making something secret and having a key to make it not a secret.
 There are better definitions, but I’m going with this to make it easy to understand for the ordinary person.

-So cryptocurrency, we can just say it is basically digital currency that is underpinned by something called a blockchain.
+So cryptocurrency, we can just say is basically digital currency that is underpinned by something called a blockchain.

-This blockchain is public, meaning anyone can see and verify, digital ledger like in the accounting term that was started by the anonymous Satoshi Nakamoto, a person or a group, due to the 2008 financial crisis caused by financial institutions.
+This blockchain is public, meaning anyone can see and verify, a digital ledger like in the accounting term that was started by the anonymous Satoshi Nakamoto, a person or a group, due to the 2008 financial crisis caused by financial institutions.

 The lack of trust in the government and the majority of financial institutions at the expense of the ordinary people made Bitcoin and other cryptocurrencies possible.

 And now back to my story, it was this cryptocurrency crash around July 14th to 16th that led me back to Bitcoin and cryptocurrencies.

 I began to look into it again and started mining not Bitcoin, but SIA coin at first because you can’t really mine Bitcoin with a regular graphics card anymore.

 It was when I first received my first 500 Sia coins which are currently worth about $5 as each coin is currently valued at .01 cents at the time of this writing.